gosang/gosang.github.io/content/posts/design-patterns/microservices/strangler-pattern.md

 ```

-Integrating Ocelot for the API Gateway, MediatR for CQRS pattern, FluentValidation for command validation, AutoMapper for object-to-object mapping, and EF Core InMemory for the database, we've demonstrated an e-commerce system following the Strangler Pattern.
-This modular and scalable approach facilitates seamless migration and ensures the continuous delivery of new features.
+By integrating Ocelot for the API Gateway, Consul for service registry, MediatR for CQRS pattern, FluentValidation for command validation, AutoMapper for object-to-object mapping, and EF Core InMemory for the database, we've demonstrated a resilient and scalable e-commerce system following the Strangler Pattern.
+This approach enables a gradual migration and ensures continuous delivery of new features in a microservices architecture.

 # Advantages and Disadvantages